vinview/vinview.github.io/_pages/about.md

   <img src="{{ site.url }}{{ site.baseurl }}/assets/images/vinay-hegde1.jpg" alt="">
 </figure>

 I have total 14 years of experience in IT industry and as well as in Devops.
-Yes, you read it right.
+Yes, you read it right!
 All 14 years, I have worked in the area of Devops and I am sure I'll continue to work in the same domain for many more years with the same passion and intent.

-I am a **Docker Certified Associate** and a **Associate Oracle Cloud Infrastructure Architect**
+I am a **Docker Certified Associate** and an **Associate Oracle Cloud Infrastructure Architect**